JamesWoolfenden/terraform-aws-lex-lambda/README.md

 ## Usage

-This is a minimal example **ExampeA**, but with Cloudwatch alarms enabled.
+This is a minimal example **ExampleA**, but with Cloudwatch alarms enabled.

 ```hcl
 module "lexlambda" {